Published September 8, 2020

 Per U.S. Federal Regulations, §668.43 (2019 Rule), and in compliance with the State Authorization Reciprocity Agreements (SARA) Manual version 19.2, the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo ("Jacobs School") provides the following disclosure related to the educational requirements for professional licensure and certification.

-This Disclosure is strictly limited to the Jacobs School’s determination of whether its educational programs, Masters of Science in Medical Physics and Doctorate of Philosophy in Medical Physics, that if successfully completed, would be sufficient to meet the educational licensure or certification requirements in a State for practice of medical physics.
+This Disclosure is strictly limited to the Jacobs School’s determination of whether its educational program, Bachelor of Science in Nuclear Medicine Technology, that if successfully completed, would be sufficient to meet the educational licensure or certification requirements in a State for practice of nuclear medicine technology1.
 The Jacobs School cannot provide verification of an individual’s ability to meet licensure or certification requirements unrelated to its educational programming.
 Such individual determinations are made by state licensing boards, and are fact-specific determinations.

 This disclosure does not provide any guarantee that any particular state licensure or certification entity will approve or deny your application.
 Furthermore, this disclosure does not account for changes in state law or regulation that may affect your application for licensure and occur after this disclosure has been made.
 Enrolled students and prospective students are strongly encouraged to contact their State’s licensure entity using the links provided to review all licensure and certification requirements imposed by their state(s) of choice.